cjmatta/ConfluentPlatformWikipediaDemo/README.md

     - **timelion:es.default_index**: `wikipedia.parsed`
 6. Navigate to the "Saved Objects" tab and click `import` and load the `kibana_dash.json` file.
 7. Navigate to the Dashboard tab (compass icon) and click open -> "Wikipedia"

+#### Teardown and stopping
+Running `reset_demo.sh` will stop and destroy all components and clear all volumes from Docker.